 HARQ-ACK payload size is increased compared to single PDSCH scheduling only, since the number of HARQ-ACK bits corresponding to each DAI of the sub-codebook for multi-PDSCH scheduling DCI equals to the maximum configured number of PDSCHs for multi-PDSCH scheduling DCI across serving cells belonging to the same PUCCH cell group.

-The number of HARQ-ACK bits corresponding to each DAI of the sub-codebook for multi-PDSCH scheduling DCI does not depend on the number of actually scheduled PDSCHs, rather, it is fixed as the maximum configured number of PDSCHs.
-Therefore, NO ambiguity issue between gNB and UE, in terms of HARQ-ACK payload size.
+The number of HARQ-ACK bits of the sub-codebook for multi-PDSCH scheduling DCI does not depend on the number of actually scheduled PDSCHs, rather, it is fixed as the maximum configured number of PDSCHs.

 Companies are encouraged to provide views on Observation #1b.